-In total, 1073 participants successfully completed the survey.
-Based on the pre-registration, and after removing those failing the attention, seriousness, and manipulation checks, 431 participants remained.
-35.1 percent are Kuwaiti nationals (slightly greater than the population value of about 30 percent) with the median age equal to 33, and maximum equal to 64 years old.
+norate (16%), Capital Governorate (15.8%).
+The average age of these sampled respondent is equal to 33.9 (slightly older than the population average of 30 years old), with median equal to 33, and maximum equal to 64 years old.
 The sample was broadly representative based on region, age, gender, and nationality.
 All in all, we found respondents to be mildly concerned about climate change, with an average of 3.7 out of 5.